 “Saṅkhittenapi kho te ahaṁ, vaccha, kusalākusalaṁ deseyyaṁ, vitthārenapi kho te ahaṁ, vaccha, kusalākusalaṁ deseyyaṁ; api ca te ahaṁ, vaccha, saṅkhittena kusalākusalaṁ desessāmi.
 Taṁ suṇāhi, sādhukaṁ manasi karohi, bhāsissāmī”ti.

-“Vaccha, I can teach you about wholesome and unwholesome states briefly or in detail.
-Still, let me do so in brief.
-Listen and pay close attention, and I will speak.”
+“Vaccha, I could teach you about what is wholesome and what is unwholesome in brief or I could teach you about what is wholesome and what is unwholesome in detail.
+Still, Vaccha, I will teach you about what is wholesome and what is unwholesome in brief.
+Listen to this and pay close attention, I will speak.”

 “Evaṁ, bho”ti kho vacchagotto paribbājako bhagavato paccassosi.
 Bhagavā etadavoca: